 An innovative rental program featuring participating members’ framed paintings has mutually benefited artists and renters.
 Patrons may choose to rent a painting for $35 for a period of three months, or to purchase the work.
 Visit the “PWS Rental Program” page to view images of paintings that are currently available.

-Our meetings are held the first Wednesday of each month in Moscow, Idaho at 10:00 a.m., and visitors are always welcome.
-For more information please send e-mail to firstname.lastname@example.org, or click here for a membership form.
+Our monthly meetings are held the first Wednesday of each month in the conference room of the United Church of Moscow, Idaho, 123 W. 1st, at 10:00 a.m.
+Our quarterly meetings are usually held at members' homes in the Lewiston-Clarkston valley.
+Visitors are always welcome!.
+For more information please send e-mail to email@example.com, or click here for a membership form.

 We hope to hear from you!